Xiangyu-CAS/AICity2020-VOC-ReID/README.md

 For commercial co-operation, please visit our website [RuiyanAI(睿沿科技)](http://www.ruiyanai.com/)

+## Update
+- In ECCV VisDA 2020 Person ReID challenge, all the top3 teams adopt camera bias post-process.
+It brings 5%-10% increment in challenge.

 ## Introduction
 Our work aims to eliminate the bias posed by similar background and shape